redis/hiredis/README.md

 can be either `REDIS_OK` or `REDIS_ERR`, where the latter means something went wrong (either a protocol error, or an out of memory error).

+The parser limits the level of nesting for multi bulk payloads to 7.
+If the multi bulk nesting level is higher than this, the parser returns an error.

 ### Customizing replies

 The function `redisReaderGetReply` creates `redisReply` and makes the function